brunogrbavac/Papers/README.md

+#Papers
-# Some papers, mostly done as term projects @FESB.
+Some papers, mostly done as term projects @FESB.